matthewcrews/vendor-part-management/VendorPartManagement/Description.md

 ---

 1. New
-    - PossibleStockItem
-2. PossibleStockItem
-    - AssignedStockItem
-    - NeedingAsinMatches
+    - NoAsinMatches
-3. NeedingAsinMatches
-    - PossibleAsin
+    - AwaitingAsinMatch
-4. NoAsinMatches
+2. NoAsinMatches
     - New
-5. AwaitingAsinMatch
+3. AwaitingAsinMatch
     - New
     - AssignedAsin
-6. AssignedAsin
+4. AssignedAsin
+    - ProfitAnalyzed
+    - New
+5. ProfitAnalyzed
-    - AssignedStockItem
+    - CheckForStockItemMatch
-7. ProfitAnalyzed
+    - ProfitAnalyzed
+    - New
+6. CheckForStockItemMatch
+    - PossibleStockItem
     - Synced
+7. PossibleStockItem
+    - Synced
-    - ProfitAnalyzed
+    - New
 8. Unsynced
     - Synced
 9. Synced